npalladino100/ec327-project/README.md

 If you prefer to use the keyboard, use `C-x C-f` to get an interactive file navigator.

+You can create/navigate windows and buffers using standard emacs commands.

+### Python

 When you are editing a python script, you can press `C-c C-c` to execute the script.
 The output will be displayed in a separate buffer, which you can switch to using `C-c C-z`.

 In a python script, put your cursor on something and press `C-c C-d` to display documentation, and pressing `q` will close the documentation buffer.

+### Java
+When you are editing a python script, you can press `C-c C-j C-c` to compile the script in a terminal.
+While in the terminal, you can press `C-c C-j C-r` to run the last-compiled script.